josefkedwards/PMLL_Blockchain_Assembly/README.md

+## Patch Notes and Table of Contents
-Updated README.md for PMLL_Blockchain_Assembly
+- Updated README.md for PMLL_Blockchain_Assembly
+- Core Overview
+- Abstract Introduction
-PMLL Blockchain Assembly
+- PMLL Blockchain Assembly
-The PMLL Blockchain Assembly project represents a comprehensive effort to translate and modularize key concepts of programming, particularly the C programming language, into Assembly Language.
+- The PMLL Blockchain Assembly project represents a comprehensive effort to translate and modularize key concepts of programming, particularly the C programming language, into Assembly Language.
 This library serves as a foundation for runtime environments, memory management, I/O operations, boolean logic, and more.
 The project defines and formalizes the granular logic of the Persistent Memory Logic Loop (PMLL) and the associated modular systems.

-Overview
-This project provides assembly-level implementations of fundamental programming constructs and runtime environment components.
+- This project provides assembly-level implementations of fundamental programming constructs and runtime environment components.
 It lays out the building blocks for creating a C runtime, from I/O operations to dynamic memory management, control structures, and graphical rendering.
+- This is also the demostration of how Natural Language Processing Emerges from C++ and the Machine Learning Layer/Memory Logic Loop all the way down to Assembly Language.
+It also formalizies and defines C++ functions in Assembly for actionable usage and implemebtation within AI computer systems

-Core Features
+## Core Features
 Persistent Memory Logic Loop (PMLL):

 Implements infinite loops (while (1)) with counter-based logic (for) in assembly.